Drivers wait in hours of traffic at South Florida Fair on weekend

-WEST PALM BEACH, Fl. — People waited for hours to enter the South Florida Fair over the weekend after traffic backed up for miles.
+PALM BEACH COUNTY, Fla. — People waited for hours to enter the South Florida Fair over the weekend after traffic backed up for miles.

 Fair officials blamed the traffic on not having enough parking spots to meet demand, which it said was also increased due to the lack of rain during the weekend.
 Officials believe demand will stay high on Tuesday due to a promotion offering admission, rides and various food items for $2 on Tuesday.

 She said the fair works with other nearby property owners to gain additional parking spaces.
-Officials with the fair also told WPTV's Ethan Stein about a few hundred parking spots being lost after nearby land was developed into a warehouse.
+Officials with the fair also told WPTV about a few hundred parking spots being lost after nearby land was developed into a warehouse.

 South Florida Fair